-Students are introduced to the full "Design Process".
-They combine these skills and previously learnt skills to design and construct a portable BBQ, large tool or Tradie box and a Major Work.
+Students are introduced to the full "Design Process" and the concept of a work folio.
+They combine new and previously learnt skills to design and construct a BBQ, large Tool box and a Major Work.
+Year 10 students design and construct a major work which constitutes the majority of their RoSA grade, which consist of a folio of all their work and their major work folio.

-Projects other than school based eg major work will need to be individually funded.
+(Projects other than school based eg major work will need to be individually funded).